awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 -----------------------------------------

 To compile on Linux, you must have the header files (``-dev`` packages) for *libcurl*, *libopenssl*, and *libuuid*.
-The packages are typically available in your system's package manager.
+Typically, you'll find the packages in your system's package manager.

 To install these packages on *Debian/Ubuntu-based systems*, use::